 Strict policies, procedures and deadlines apply to Incomplete grades and the completion of student work.
-Deadlines and procedures for Incomplete grades in FPF are different from those at UC Berkeley.
+Procedures for Incomplete grades in FPF are different from those on UC Berkeley's main campus.
 Please contact your FPF Advisor for more information.

-- You cannot take Reading and Composition (R&C) or College Writing classes for the P/NP grading option.
-The R&C and Entry-Level Writing requirements can only be fulfilled with a passing letter grade.
+- Reading and Composition (R&C) or College Writing classes cannot be taken with the P/NP grading option.

 - Most major departments do not accept P grades toward prerequisites or major requirements.
 This generally applies to courses taken in preparation for medical school or another health-related professional program.